 Should I play bass or guitar?

 Obviously, you need to decide if I’m right or wrong.
 But, the bass will teach you some important things that no other instrument can all at once.
 It sits in a really cool place between pure rhythm (timekeeping), and harmony and melody.
 It’s a musical experience all its own.

 With bass guitar, you’ll have to think about it all.
 You’ll be the bridge between the rhythm section and the melody of the songs.
 It’s a great way to learn about how music is put together.

-If you do go down the four-string road (please don’t start with a five-string bass), get a good beginner bass that fits you and is affordable.
+If you do go down the four-string road (please don’t start with a five-string bass, and stay away from 6-string basses until you know you need one), get a good beginner bass that fits you and is affordable.
 I highly recommend the Fender Squire Bronco.
 It’s a short-scale that’s a lot of fun and great to learn on…for anyone.

 No matter what instrument you choose, be consistent with your practice, find good instruction, and fight through those moments of frustration when they hit.
 It’ll be worth it!